Our Verdict

 Traction

-The Caribou features a proprietary rubber compound called Aerotrac, and the sole pattern is made up of small dot-shaped rounded lugs.
-The low-profile lugs perform best on slippery surfaces like icy sidewalks, where increased surface area makes the boot grippier.
-However, for most other circumstances, traction is not the best likely because the lugs don't have enough bite.
+The Caribou features a proprietary rubber compound called Aerotrac, and the sole pattern is made up of small, rounded lugs.
+The low-profile lugs perform best on slippery surfaces like icy sidewalks, where increased surface area creates more friction and grip.
+For many other circumstances, however, the lugs do not provide enough bite for solid footing.

-It's worth mentioning that we are concerned there is a durability issue with the vulcanized rubber that forms the bottom lining of this boot.
-There are countless reports online from user reviews of this rubber cracking or splitting over time due to drying out or simple material fatigue.
-Numerous other people, we have talked to directly confirmed that this had happened to them.
-Most of these reports claim that the issue started after a year.
-Our test period was not long enough to test these claims, and we experienced no such issues of cracking or splitting in our tests, but this is something to consider, and we will report back if this occurs on one of the test pairs in the future.
+It's worth mentioning that we are concerned about durability issues with the vulcanized rubber that forms the bottom lining of this boot.
+There are countless user reviews online reporting the rubber cracking or splitting over time due to dryness or material fatigue.
+Numerous other direct contacts have confirmed this has happened to them as well.
+Most of these reports claim that the issue started after a year of regular use.
+Our test period was not long enough to verify these claims, and we experienced no such issues of cracking or splitting in our tests.
+This is a serious issue to consider, and we will report back if this occurs on one of the test pairs in the future.

 Should You Buy the Sorel Caribou?

 The Sorel Caribou has been around for the past 50 years and is many people's definition of a snow boot.
-The design concept is solid, and while we feel that it is not a suitable candidate for long winter hikes, it is an overall good winter boot that provides great warmth and weather resistance and is easy to use.
-It will fit the needs of many people looking for a quality boot to see them through the winter with a classic style.
-This boot retails for about average for the contenders in this review.
-Its versatility is less than some of the other boots at this price, and we have already voiced concerns about the durability of the rubber used in the lowers.
-However, we didn't encounter that problem ourselves.
-Still, there are better boots out there for the price.
+The design concept is solid, and while we feel that it is not a suitable candidate for long winter hikes, it is an overall good winter boot that combines great warmth and weather resistance with an easy-to-use design.
+Its classic style will fit the needs of many people looking for a quality boot to see them through the winter.
+This boot has an average retail price for the group, though its versatility is less than other boots at this price.
+We have already voiced concerns about the material's durability, though we didn't encounter that problem ourselves.
+Still, there are better boots out there for the price that provide a wide range of utility.

 What Other Winter Boots Should You Consider?

-While we get the appeal of this traditional-looking style and brand, it isn't the best for most activities beyond hanging gout in the snow.
-IF chores are your plan, we prefer the Muck Boot Arctic Sport Mid with a slight bump in price; this boot offers more for your money and will look better for messy chores that could stain the leather on the Sorel.
-If warmth is the order for the day, the Baffin Impact is better at keeping feet warm than the Sorel, but it comes with a significantly higher price tag.
-Alternatively, if you want to enjoy the outdoor trekking or snowshoeing, then the The North Face Chilkat V 400 is a great all-around boot for a little bit of this and a little bit of that.
-The Oboz Bridger 10" Insulated is also a solid choice if you want a more streamlined look.
+While we get the appeal of this traditional-looking style and brand, it isn't the best for most activities beyond hanging out in the snow.
+If you need a boot for choirs, the Muck Boot Arctic Sport Mid has a slightly higher price but offers more for your money and will look better for messy chores that could stain the leather on the Sorel.
+If warmth is the order for the day, the Baffin Impact is better at keeping feet warm than the Sorel but comes with a significantly higher price tag.
+Alternatively, if you want to enjoy outdoor trekking or snowshoeing, then the The North Face Chilkat V 400 is a great all-around boot for a little bit of this and a little bit of that.
+The Oboz Bridger 10" Insulated is also a solid choice if you are searching for a more streamlined look.